 Our gorges, gardens, and other natural areas on the Cornell campus and throughout Ithaca are what make Cornell one of the most beautiful university campuses worldwide.

-These mobile-friendly sites provide trail routes to explore Cornell’s natural beauty:
+The resources below provide trail routes to explore Cornell’s natural beauty using your smart phone:

-This free app provides a Google-driven map along with images and information at points of interest along the tour route.
-Routes are available to explore Fall Creek Gorge, Cascadilla Gorge, Beebe Lake, Mundy Wildflower Garden, and more.
+This free app provides a Google-driven map along with images and information at points of interest along each of the tour routes.
+Tours are available to explore Cascadilla Gorge, Fall Creek Gorge, Beebe Lake, Gardens around the Nevin Welcome Center, Mundy Wildflower Garden, F. R. Newman Arboretum, Fall Creek Valley Natural Area, and the Sustainable Landscapes Trail.

 Nature Rx at Cornell

-The site provides a map, directions and information for gardens and natural areas on the Cornell campus.
+The mobile-friendly website provides a map, directions, and information for gardens and natural areas on the Cornell campus.
 It was developed by Nature Rx Cornell to encourage students to spend at least a few hours each week exploring the great natural beauty of the Cornell campus to benefit their overall their well-being.

 Out on the Trails (IthacaTrails.org)